zohaibsiddique/crowdfundingapp/README.md

-Here’s your updated `README.md` for the **Crowdfunding App**, combining your existing smart contract description with clear frontend + contract usage instructions:

----

 # 🧠 Crowdfunding App – Fullstack dApp (Smart Contract + Frontend)

 The **Crowdfunding App** is a full-featured decentralized fundraising platform that combines an Ethereum smart contract with a modern React-based frontend.
 It allows campaign creators to launch, manage, and monitor tier-based fundraising efforts in a secure, transparent, and user-friendly way.